 Who are the researchers?

-The dashboard presents the initial results of transit and micromobility rider surveys in Portland and Nashville.
-Most data was collected in the first two weeks of May, 2020.
-This dashboard is being updated (last update July 23, 2020) and will change.
+The dashboard presents the initial results of transit and micromobility rider surveys in Portland, Nashville, and National.
 The figures are interactive, click on them to change what is shown.

 Based on inputs from our participants in Portland, "Vaccine" and "Mask" were the most frequently mentioned requirement to get back into transit (n= 153 and 129, respectively.)